-Her passion for herbal medicine goes back to her days as an undergrad when she studied botany, mycology, and ethnobotany, which is the study of how people use plants.
+Her passion for herbal medicine goes back to her days as an undergrad when she studied botany, mycology, and ethnobotany.
 “I’ve always been interested in how people have used plants throughout history.
 To me, prescribing roots, leaves, twigs, and berries to relieve symptoms and resolve disease on a deeper level than acupuncture alone is very rewarding,” Amy explains.

 She truly wants better for her patients: “I believe that one should always seek better health and not just accept pain or discomfort.
 Pain is a sign that the body is in distress and Chinese Medicine offers a unique, proven, and time-tested system for diagnosing and treating disease non-invasively with a high level of safety and virtually no side effects.”

 When not seeing patients, formulating herbal prescriptions, or studying, Amy is busy with her two young boys, spending time with friends, getting out into nature, and practicing yoga.